aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-range/_index.md

 ## **Search Broken Links in Remote Range API**

 Automatically detect broken links in the range data of Excel files stored in cloud storage.
 Our API scans specified ranges for broken external references, invalid formulas, and missing data sources.
 Supports remote spreadsheet auditing, automated quality checks, and integration with cloud storage providers.
 RESTful API for enterprise workflow automation.

+**Prerequisites**: To call this API you must have a valid OAuth 2.0 access token, and the workbook must be stored in a supported cloud storage (e.g., Aspose Cloud Storage, Dropbox, Amazon S3).
+The request also requires the `name`, `worksheet`, and `cellArea` path parameters.
+Ensure that the SDK version you use matches the API version (v4.0).

 ### **Web API**